alexandrosdelas/TLG/TLG220b2_Changelog.md

 - Replaced Botanic Garden Hint with transmission by Wraith

 ### Audio/Visuals
+- Map around Wraith is no longer visible at map start
 * Intro cinematic
   - Items and a Circle of Power are now hidden
-  - Fixed pathing problems of Khadgar
+  - Fixed pathing problems with Khadgar
-* Medivh
+* Outland cinematic
-  - Medivh no longer walks away after the first interview
+  - Improved pathing blocking
   - Medivh is no longer visible in the Kitchen until the second interview
 - The Specter is now hidden until after the first interview
 - The Library Circles of Power and floating texts are now removed earlier
 - The camera will no longer move after the Outland cinematic

+### Quests
+### Alchemy
+- Can no longer drop the Cross

+#### The First Interview
+- Khadgar's mana is set to 100% after the first interview
+- Medivh no longer walks away after the first interview

+#### The Library
+- Decreased base damage of Skeletal Marksman from 20 to 16
+- Decreased base damage of Unbroken Rager from 20 to 16
+- Decreased base damage of Voidwalker from 22 to 20
+- Decreased base damage of Greater Voidwalker from 35 to 30
+- Decreased base damage of Fire Revenant from 13 to 12
+- Decreased base damage of Sludge Flinger from 22 to 20
+- Decreased base damage of Giant Skeleton Warrior from 11 to 10
+- Moved Arcane Book

+#### Gone Mad
+- Removed timer
+- Changed quest requirement to "Bring Medivh to his senses"
+- Redesigned quest include puzzles with items
+- Removed hint about fleeing
+- Removed Medivh's Blink ability
+- Increased movement speed of Medivh from 170 to 170/190/210
+- Added more enemies

 ## Chapter 3
 ### Gameplay